alfonsomhc/product_demand/README.md

  - requirements.txt: libraries required by the model
  - notebooks/: notebooks developed during data exploration and prototyping

-Code developed by platfom team
+Code developed by the platfom team:
  - mlops/: mlops framework code, in this example a logger and a prediction service
  - docker-compose.yaml